The Brooks

 • Off street parking and EV charge points

-• Major enhancements to existing open spaces and play areas with a £750,000 budget.
-This is being brough forward via a series of community engagement initiatives with the landscape architect, following on from the public consultation in July 2020;
+The project includes a £750,000 budget for major enhancements to existing open spaces, including parks and playgrounds.
+This is being brought forward via a series of community engagement initiatives with the landscape architects.

 • A new pocket park, south-facing terraced public gardens and a sunny podium garden, allotment growing areas

-• 200new trees with no existing trees being removed, along with areas of new planting designed to attract wildlife and add seasonal interest, bird and bat boxes and green walls to provide a hugely improved level of biodiversity when compared with the close-mown grass spaces currently on the sites
+• The planting of 200 new trees along with areas of new planting to attract wildlife and add seasonal interest.
+Bat and bird boxes and green walls will provide a hugely improved level of biodiversity in comparison with the close-mown grass spaces currently on the sites.
+No existing trees will be removed during the construction work.

-• Extensive new and improved well-lit and well-overlooked pedestrian routes across all three sites with an enhanced crossing to Rochester Way that will greatly improve pedestrian safety.
+• Extensive new and improved well-lit and well-overlooked pedestrian routes across all three sites, with an enhanced pedestrian crossing on Rochester Way which will greatly improve safety.

 Elkins Construction is registered as A&E Elkins Ltd. Registered Office: A&E House, Unit 1a Industrial Trading Estate, Juno Way, London, SE14 5RW